-Figure 5-1 shows the modelled annual mean NO2 concentrations for 2020, at urban roadside locations only.
+Figure 5-1 shows the modelled annual mean NO2 concentrations for 2021, at urban roadside locations only.
 Although not every road link is clearly visible, some road links in urban areas are shaded in the lighter colours, indicating higher concentrations.
-Some road links in London have modelled annual mean concentrations above the annual mean limit value of 40 μg m-3, but no road links are shaded yellow (which would indicate they had annual mean NO2 concentrations in excess of 60 μg m-3).
+Some road links are shaded lighter green, indicating that they have modelled annual mean concentrations above the annual mean limit value of 40 μ g m-3.
+(No road links are shaded yellow, which would mean annual mean concentrations above 60 μ g m-3).
+Please note that the bands used in the NO2 maps were updated for the 2020 report, and are therefore different from those used in the reports for 2019 and earlier.

-Figure 5-2 shows the modelled annual mean background NO2 concentrations for 2020.
-Most background locations were within the limit value of 40 μ g m-3, with the exception of a small area within London, which is indicated by the lighter coloured shading (green and yellow).
+Figure 5-2 shows the modelled annual mean background NO2 concentrations for 2021.
+All background locations were within the limit value of 40 μg m-3.